 What Do I Need To Study This Course?

-6+ in GCSE PE (although it is not essential) and 6+ in Science.
+6 or above in GCSE PE (although it is not essential) and 6 or above in Science.

 What Will I Study?

 2 theory exam papers across the 2 years.
-We complete AS topics in Year 1, then complete the remaining, additional, A2 modules in Year 2.
+We complete Year 12 topics in Year 1, then complete the remaining, additional modules in Year 2.
 Details of the different papers, as well as the diverse range of sections and topics, are listed below:

 Paper 1: Section A – Applied anatomy and physiology (cardiovascular system, respiratory system, neuromuscular system, the musculoskeletal system and analysis of movement and energy systems)